pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 * Symmetric session key
 * A signature subpacket area length
 * A signature subpacket area
-* A full public subkey packet containing the sender's most recent public ephemeral key, to progress the asymmetric ratchet
+* A full public key packet containing the sender's most recent public ephemeral key, to progress the asymmetric ratchet

 The signature subpacket area contains any signature subpackets that would have been included in a signature over the encrypted data, if it had been signed (see below).
 These MUST include a Signature Creation Time subpacket.
 The subpackets are instead validated by implied knowledge of the shared ratchet state.
-The Public Subkey packet MUST be of the same ephemeral algorithm type as the enclosing PKESK.
+The Public Key packet MUST be of the same ephemeral algorithm type as the enclosing PKESK.
 Unless otherwise specified, this signature subpacket area is equivalent to a hashed subpacket area for the purposes of BCP 14 [RFC2119] [RFC8174].

 If the message's content can be encoded entirely within the PKESK, the Literal Data packet MAY be empty.